openharmony/docs/en/application-dev/file-management/app-sandbox-directory.md

 2. Level 2 directory **storage/**: directory for persistent files of the application.

 3. Level 3 directories **el1/** and **el2/**: directories for files of different encryption levels.
-   - **el1**: directory for the data that can be accessed once the device starts.
-This directory contains device-focused files.
+   - **el1**: device-level encrypted directory for the data that can be accessed once the device starts.
    - **el2**: directory for the data that can be accessed only after at least one successful unlock operation (by PIN, fingerprint, or facial authentication, or password-free sign-in) upon the start of the device.
 This directory contains user-focused files.<br>
    Unless otherwise required, application data is placed in the **el2** directory for security purposes.
 The data that needs to be accessed before the screen is unlocked (such as the clock, alarm, and wallpaper data) is placed in the **el1** directory.
 For details about the operations on **el1/** and **el2/**, see [Obtaining and Modifying el Directories](../application-models/application-context-stage.md#obtaining-and-modifying-encryption-levels).